elifesciences/sciencebeam-parser/doc/training.md

     --output-path="./data/generated-training-data"
 ```

+Note: as the models are hierachical, the parent model needs to be used
+  in order to generate data for the child model.
-Note: the `segmentation` model will be required in order to prepare the data for the `header` model.
+  For example the `segmentation` model will be required for the `header` model.